chilloutio/chillout/README.md

 And that's all!

-Check if everything is ok:

-    $ RAILS_ENV=production rake chillout:check

-You'll see "Chillout API available" if everything is ok.
-Otherwise you'll be informed about problem with authorization (maybe you've put wrong secret?) or not known problems, like invalid values in configuration.

 ## Usage

 chillout gem is automatically tracking your model creations.
 Remember you have to be in `production` environment - otherwise chillout gem will NOT track your metrics.